 4 Ways to Hide your Kitchen Outlets

-We live in a time where everything needs to be charged, such as our smartphones, tablets, and laptops.
-Local building codes often state that there must be an electrical outlet every 4 feet in the kitchen.
-Every outlet is vital in your home, but they can be an eyesore in your kitchen.
-White outlets are seemingly the color of choice for electricians — ugh.
-Gross.
-So, below are some of my ideas to help camouflage the outlets in the heart of your home.
+From smartphones to tablets, laptops to speakers, nowadays most devices need charging.
+Local building codes often state that there must be an electrical outlet every 4 feet in one’s kitchen.
+And while every outlet is vital in your home, they can be an eyesore in your kitchen.
+If you’re looking for inspiration on how to disguise your hidden kitchen outlets, NYKB’s design team have put together the following ideas to help camouflage outlets in the heart of your home.

-Showcase your backsplash without having the eyesore of an awkward outlet; I recommend installing plug molding or a thin power strip beneath the wall cabinets – ask about this when choosing your kitchen cabinet design.
-That will eliminate the rhythm of your backsplash and also give you more outlets – just hidden.
+Hidden under cabinet outlets allow you to showcase your backsplash without having the eyesore of an awkward outlet.
+We recommend installing plug molding or a thin power strip underneath your wall mounted cabinets.
+If you do wish to hide a power strip, be sure to ask about this when choosing your kitchen cabinet design.
+This option allows you to fully enjoy your backsplash while gaining more outlets!

-Glaring white outlets in a non-white backsplash detracts from the beauty of the tile.
-You can avoid this dilemma by organizing your outlets and wall plates with the color of your backsplash tile.
-There are many options available; just ask.
-Colored outlets and wall plates are available from your local lighting and big-box stores.
+Want to know how to hide outlets in your backsplash?
+Well, glaring white outlets on a non-white backsplash won’t be helpful and will only detract from the beauty of your tiles.
+You can avoid this by coordinating your outlets’ colors and wall plates with your backsplash.
+You can either look into painted outlet covers or general decor to hide outlets.
+There are many options for outlet covers for tile backsplashes available.
+Colored outlets and wall plates can be found in your local lighting and big-box stores.

 4.)
 Pop-up Outlet

-Lastly, my favorite solution option for an outlet-free backsplash is a pop-up outlet that disappears into the countertop.
+Lastly, our favorite solution for an outlet-free backsplash is a pop-up island outlet that disappears into the countertop.
+Also known as invisible outlets, these outlets are barely noticeable when not in use.
 These are especially useful in a kitchen where there are no wall cabinets to hide a plug molding strip – which is very common in the New York metro area.

 The goal of renovation and remodeling is to ensure satisfaction upon completion of your project.
 Construction can be very frustrating, and without a professional contractor, things can go wrong.